Common name: Bumblefoot

 May observe any of the following:

-Raised reddened tissue on the sole of one or both hind feet
+- Raised, reddened tissue on the sole of one or both hind feet.

-Open sore or ulceration on the sole of one or both hind feet
+- Open sore or ulceration on the sole of one or both hind feet.

-Intermittent bleeding
+- Intermittent bleeding from the ulceration.

-Presence of pus if abscessed.
+- Presence of pus if the area is abscessed.

 Etiology